 We didn’t have time, but still stopped at Richard’s Donuts and Pastries, which made everyone happy on the drive.
 You’ll want to move to Bend for the apple fritter.

-We passed the huge amounts of driving time by listening to an entertaining audio book, “The Adventures of Coyote Sunrise”.
+We passed the huge amounts of driving time by listening to an entertaining audiobook, “The Adventures of Coyote Sunrise”.
 This was vital to making long drives with no cell service tolerable.
-It features a girl driving across the country with her hippie father (just a heads up, this book is sad at points and YOU WILL CRY).
-Thankfully it was nighttime, so we could hide our sobbing.
+It features a girl driving across the country with her hippie father (just a heads up, this book is sad at points, and YOU WILL CRY).
+Thankfully, it was nighttime, so we could hide our sobbing.

 Day 5: Sand dunes on 4-wheelers in Florence, drive up the coast, stay in Seaside, OR.
 Total drive time 3 hrs.
 50 min.

 Our room had a balcony overlooking the Siuslaw River.
-While standing out there, my husband saw a seal which made my daughter squint and say, “is that river salt water?”
-He tested her by saying, “it’s brackish… do you know what that means?”
+While standing out there, my husband saw a seal, which made my daughter squint and say, “Is that river salt water?”
+He tested her by saying, “It’s brackish… do you know what that means?”

 “Half and half!”
 She said.

 The drive was long.
 My son kept pushing the window button up and down.
 My daughter felt car sick.
 We pulled over for a moment to settle her stomach and found tons of wild blackberries.
 My husband couldn’t help himself and ate one.
-My daughter yelled in fear at him that he would die like Chris McCandless in the book “Into the Wild”.
-We kept rolling with the most carsick person alternating in the front seat and the audiobook keeping us sane.
+My daughter yelled at him in fear that he would die like Chris McCandless in the book “Into the Wild”.
+We kept rolling, with the most car-sick person alternating in the front seat and the audiobook keeping us sane.

-The next purposeful stop was Manzanitas, a town of 600 people, for the “must see candy shop”.
+The next purposeful stop was Manzanitas, a town of 600 people, for the “must-see candy shop”.
 Well, Manzanita Sweets was closed, but we enjoyed the remote foggy beach.
 My pale skin likes beaches with no sun.

 “Oh no, it’s crowded,” I said.

-My daughter said, “If we want the pool to ourselves this is what we’ve gotta do.
-We have to be loud and do a cannon ball that splashes everyone.
+My daughter said, “If we want the pool to ourselves, this is what we’ve gotta do.
+We have to be loud and do a cannonball that splashes everyone.
 Then we need to swim really close to them and do more splashing.”

 I laughed and said, “We sure wouldn’t like it if someone did that to us.”